Shortlands

 Shortlands is a suburb of South East London, England, within the London Borough of Bromley.
 It has been part of Greater London since 1965, and was previously part of the historic county of Kent.
-It is located between Beckenham and Bromley, to the north of Park Langley.
+It is located between west of Bromley and east of Beckenham.

 History

 The earliest known settlement in the area was an Iron Age hillfort at Toots Wood, where traces of a Roman Camp and pottery has also been found.
 Dr Peter D. Moore has performed a pollen analysis at the site which suggest that the site was abandoned before the beginning of the Roman occupation.

 Historically, Shortlands was known as Clay Hill.
-In medieval times the areas consisted of sets of long and short fields, called Longelonds and Shortelonds, the latter ultimately giving its name to Shortlands House (later converted into a hotel, and now a part of Bishop Challoner School) which was built at the start of the 18th century.
+In medieval times the areas consisted of sets of long and short fields, called Longelonds and Shortelonds, the latter ultimately giving its name to Shortlands House (later converted into a hotel, and then a part of Bishop Challoner School) which was built at the start of the 18th century.
 The house with its extensive farmland was acquired in 1848 by a railway magnate William Wilkinson, who also built several cottages for his farm labourers.
 Housing development began in the 1860s with the sale of the Shortlands House estate, spurred by the opening of Shortlands railway station in 1858.
 The housing along Westmoreland Road largely dates to the 1880s, with further development occurring in the 20th century.

 Pearson & Cox was a British automobile manufacturer in Shortlands, trading from 1908 to 1916.
 In 1913 they manufactured both steam-powered vehicles (cars and bicycles) and petrol powered cyclecars.

 In 1921, a war memorial, designed by W. D. Caroe in the form of a Celtic cross, was unveiled in the village, in the middle of a road junction.
 On 8 July 2016, a Mini car collided with the memorial, breaking it into pieces.
 The memorial was restored in October 2017 and re-positioned on its site.

 Shortlands is today a quiet, prosperous suburb.
 There is a library on Shortlands Road and a small row of shops by the railway station.